ermanh/trieregex/README.md

 re.findall(r'(?:^|[^\w])(!Citrus)\b', string)  # Returns: ['!Citrus']
 ```

-This package was designed to allow any pattern in its trie, not just normal words bound by space and punctuation, so that the user can define their own regex context, and have the option to avoid data normalization when it is undesirable.
+This package is designed to allow any pattern to be added to its trie, not just normal words bound by space and punctuation, so that the user can define their own regex context, and have the option to leave data unnormalized when desired.

 ## Python version comptability